alexjgreig/alexjgreig.github.io/README.md

-This is a personal website that includes market commentary and posts about other interesting topics on finance, mathematics or technology.
+This is a personal website that includes commentary on quantum technology, AI, markets and trading.
 Built website found at: https://alexjgreig.github.io/